Auto Insurance Savings Guide for Service Members and Veterans

 Our Two Cents

 Saving on auto insurance may not always be at the front of your mind, but it should be a major part of your larger plan to reduce expenses.
-While deployed, saving on auto insurance is an especially important strategy, as it can prevent you from paying for auto insurance coverage you aren’t using.
+In today’s market of elevated premiums, using deployment/storage options and enrolling in telematics or low‑mileage programs can prevent you from paying for coverage you aren’t using and help offset higher base rates.

 Many of the discounts listed above are just a start.
 As a military service member, you have extensive financial planning resources at your disposal.
-You can speak to a military Financial Readiness Manager or Military and Family Life Counselor at your local installation for assistance with making a plan.
+You can speak to a military Financial Readiness Manager or Military and Family Life Counselor at your local installation for assistance with making a plan, or connect with the DoD’s Office of Financial Readiness for free, unbiased support.